-How To Get There: Lukes Falls is located along the Lehigh Gorge Trail, just north of the Rockport Access Area.
-Buttermilk Falls is located along the Lehigh Gorge Trail, just south of the Rockport Access Area.
+How To Get There: Luke's Falls is located along the Lehigh Gorge Trail, just south of the Rockport Access Area.
+Buttermilk Falls is located along the Lehigh Gorge Trail, just north of the Rockport Access Area.

 Ricketts Glen State Park